-A study of geographic clusters through shared borders between states with high cancer incidence and mortality rates in the USA, 2009-2013
+A study of geographic clusters through shared borders between states with high cancer incidence and mortality rates in the United States, 2009-2013

 The purpose of this investigation is to find all (or most) of the large geographical areas in the U.S. that have high cancer incidence or mortality rates compared to other U.S. regions.